An origin story in the Comstock Chronicles

 “Fen,” Azroth said, using the shortened name Hanzi had given him.

-He feared to use the full name of “Fennix” as it was too close to “Phoenix,” but Fen should allow him to avoid connection with his surname and the terror it instilled.
+He feared using the full name of “Fennix” as it was too close to “Phoenix,” but Fen should allow him to avoid connection with his surname and the terror it instilled, if it meant anything on this side of the wall.

 “Well, Fen, what do you say?”
 Gabe waited for an answer.